 - Applications must be submitted by June 30.

-- A Grant Screening Committee comprised of NCMCF board members makes all allocation recommendations.
-No staff member votes on decisions regarding fund allocations.
+- A Grant Screening Committee comprised of CFNEM board members makes all allocation recommendations.
+No staff members vote on decisions regarding fund allocations.

-- All recommendations for allocations must be approved by vote of the NCMCF Board of Directors at their quarterly meeting in August.
+- All recommendations for allocations must be approved by vote of the Board of Trustees at their monthly meeting following the application deadline.

 - All charitable projects are eligible for funding, and nonprofits are encouraged to apply for funding.
 In 2019, the NCMCF Board of Directors identified several grantmaking priorities.
 Preference may be given to projects aligning with these priorities: Health/Human Services (health/wellness, human trafficking prevention, mental health care, senior programs, substance abuse help, and suicide awareness); Education (workforce development, skilled trades, financial education, early literacy); Community Improvement (trails and bike paths, community spaces, and quality child care); Environment (clean drinking water, invasive species control, and recyling initiatives); and youth arts programming and education.